erikorlowski/cscie97/cscie97/asn5/design.md

 This diagram depicts how an AI agent is used for this type of route optimization, with the proposal being accepted or rejected by a human operator.

+### Entitlement Service Integration
+This module interacts through a REST API with other modules and with data sources external to the NGATC system.
+For other modules, an internal module role is used to control access.
+For data sources such as surveillance inputs, the trusted data source role is used, to give this data source the minimum permission needed to send its data.

+### Object Persistence
+Object persistence for the Flight Tracker module is achieved through the use of the Hibernate framework, with database primary keys noted in the class dictionary.

+### AI Automation Strategy
+There are three agents that are used in the Flight Tracker module, each with their own responsibilities.
+These agents are described in greater detail below.
+In all cases, AI agents do not have the ability to directly modify flight data without human acceptance.

+#### Conflict Detection Agent
+The Conflict Detection Agent is used to detect collisions between flights or a flight and a static hazard.
+The agent has read access to flight, area and waypoint information in the Flight Tracker module.
+The agent also has the ability to create a FlightWarning and propose a FlightPlan.

+#### Route Optimization Agent
+The Route Optimization Agent is used to optimize flight plans.
+The primary goal is to avoid hazardous weather, the second goal is to reduce fuel consumption and the final goal is to reduce flight time.
+The agent has read access to flight, area and waypoint information in the Flight Tracker module.
+The agent also has the ability to propose a FlightPlan.

+#### Flight Deviation Agent
+The Flight Deviation Agent is used to detect notable deviations of flights from their expected dynamics.
+The agent has read access to flight, area and waypoint information in the Flight Tracker module.
+The agent also has the ability to create a FlightWarning.

+### Testing Strategy
+The module level testing for the Flight Tracker module is as follows:

+* Conflict detection test:
+    * Simulated flights are created
+    * Simulated surveillance inputs are created to show an imminent mid-air collision
+    * It is verified that the module properly responds to the imminent collision
+    * Simulated surveillance inputs are created to show a flight about to collide with an obstacle
+    * It is verified that the module properly responds to the imminent collision
+* AI Automation Test:
+    * Simulated flights are created
+    * Simulated inputs are sent to show a flight moving into a thunderstorm
+    * It is verified that a flight plan is proposed to avoid the thunderstorm
+    * Simulated flights are created that will collide in approximately 5 minutes
+    * It is verified that a flight plan is proposed to avoid this future collision
+    * Simulated inputs are sent to show a flight deviating from its flight plan
+    * Is is verified that a warning is sent to reflect this deviation

+### Risks
+The Flight Tracker module is a safety critical module that is required to work with a very high degree of reliability.
+Using the terminology of functional safety, the "Safety Function" of this module is to detect an imminent collision of an aircraft and report it, along with suitable resolution guidance within 1 second of detection.
+A few of the failures that could cause this safety function to fail are:

+* **Random Fault**: A physical issue (e.g. loss of power) causes an instance of this service to go offline. *Mitigation:* Redundant instances of the services are commissioned, which can automatically take over when a failure occurs.
+* **Random Fault**: A surveillance input is either not received or corrupted. *Mitigation*: Redundant and diverse surveillance inputs are used.
+* **Systematic Fault**: A software defect in the Flight Tracker module causes a collision not to be detected. *Mitigation*: Software testing and static analysis are performed to lessen the risk of a critical software defect.
+* **Systematic Fault**: A defect in the database or database integration framework causes a collision not to be detected. *Mitigation*: These tools are treated as "online tools" in IEC 61508-3 and would therefore need to be proven reliable.
+After investigation, and likely collaboration with the software vendors, a "proven in use" argument could likely be made for this software.
+Additionally, the specific versions of these tools would need to be managed and controlled.
+* **Systematic Fault**: A defect in the integration between NGATC modules causes a collision not to be detected or properly communicated. *Mitigation*: System level testing lessens the risk of this class of failure.
+Additionally, versions of these modules are managed and qualified together before any updates are made.
+* **Systematic Fault**: A fault in the operating system used to run the Flight Tracker module causes a collision not to be detected. *Mitigation*: The Flight Tracker module is deployed in Kubernetes on diverse operating systems.
+* **Systematic Fault**: The Java Garbage Collector causes a delay in program execution, which results in a collision not being detected within the safety reaction time. *Mitigation:* This is less of a concern on this system where the safety reaction time is measure in seconds compared to traditional safety systems where the safety reaction time is measured in milliseconds.

+Between these mitigations and due diligence in the software development process, this module will be developed to a very high degree of reliability.